This blog post is to clarify the rules of the OETZ TROPHY 2024 for the smooth running of the competition and avoid any misinterpretations.

 Due to the low water temperature and the cold local weather in autumn, throughout the competition athletes must wear sufficient cold-water gear: either long neoprene trousers/long john wetsuit/dry pants and a dry cag, or a dry suit.

-As the official Extreme Kayak European Championships event, nominated by the members of the “Whitewater Professional Association”, AWP rules apply.
+As the part of the Extreme Kayak Worldcup the AWP rules apply.
 Hence the kayaks must fulfill the following requirements:

 - Series-production PE whitewater kayaks